Balanta

 - Beliefs And Worldview

 - Balanta beliefs emphasize harmony with nature, community solidarity, and respect for elders.
-They view life as interconnected, with a strong emphasis on collective responsibility.
+They view the world as interconnected and place great importance on social cohesion.

 - Cultural Proverbs Sayings